paritytech/prdoc/README.md

 ## Paths

-In order to make it easier to use, `prdoc` and its configuration always refer to the root of the repository.
+In order to make it easier to use, `prdoc` and its configuration always refer to the **root of the repository**.

+It means you can pass either absolute paths or relative ones but relatives ones are based on the root of the repo and **not** the current working directory.

 This allows users to use commands such as:

     prdoc check -n 1234

-instead of:
+    # instead of:

-    prdoc check -n 1234 -d ../../folder/where/prdoc_files/are/stored
+    # prdoc check -n 1234 -d ../../folder/where/prdoc_files/are/stored

 Or also:

     prdoc generate 1234

-instead of;
+    # instead of;

-    prdoc generate 1234 -o ../../folder/where/prdoc_files/are/stored
+    # prdoc generate 1234 -o ../../folder/where/prdoc_files/are/stored

 ## Schemas